 When we first started our einkorn journey we knew there were probably things we'd never get to enjoy again if we wanted to be committed to cutting out non-einkorn wheat.
 Not because a recipe would be impossible with einkorn, but because I just wouldn't have to time to make all the things it's so easy to grab from the store.

 For the most part this hasn't been an issue, but every once in a while I get a craving for those crisp butter cookies known as mint milanos!

 Homemade Mint Milano Cookies Recipe

-Since the original store bought versions are filled with all sorts of things I try to avoid, I knew that this recipe needed to be simple in it’s ingredient list and really easy to make!
+Since the original store bought versions are filled with all sorts of things I have to avoid, I knew that this recipe needed to be simple in it's ingredient list and really easy to make!

 I think I've achieved that with this fun little recipe!
 It takes about an hour to make from start to finish and makes 45 large sandwich cookies.
 They end up being a little larger than the actual store bought versions, but hey, I'm not going to complain!